namnc/pq_SA/README.md

 Current Ethereum privacy systems (stealth addresses, note encryption) rely on ECDH or similar constructions that a cryptographically-relevant quantum computer would break.
 ML-KEM (FIPS 203) is quantum-resistant, but has no read-only key subset — the decapsulation key *is* the full secret.

 BIP-47 (2015) proposed pairwise payment codes for Bitcoin — the same pattern.
 It was saw limited adoption classically because the 33 B ECDH ephemeral key is trivial, 1-byte view tags filter 99.6% of notes, and viewing keys enable safe delegation.
-None of these hold for ML-KEM: the ciphertext is 1,088 B (33x larger), no view tag exists (no viewing key to derive one from), and delegation requires giving away the spending key.
+None of these hold for ML-KEM: the ciphertext is 1,088 B (33x larger), no view tag exists (no viewing key to derive one from), and delegation in ML-KEM-based designs appears to require exposing the decapsulation key, though alternative PQ constructions may find workarounds.
 Pairwise channels are PQ-*necessary*, not just convenient — the classical failure of BIP-47 does not predict the PQ outcome.

 This PoC demonstrates a hybrid approach: ECDH for transitional compatibility, ML-KEM-768 for post-quantum security, combined via HKDF-SHA256 into a single pairwise key.
 If either primitive holds, the channel is secure.